hercules-hackweek-2021/hack-week-gitops/README.md

 We will create a user in AWS which will have access to kubernetes Cluster to apply the descriptors.
 We will be using GoFmt rather than helm to have capabilities of programmable K8s descriptors.

 ![gitops](gitops.png)

+# SumUp slide

+Team: Andrey Garshyn, Hercules Merscher, Roshan Patil, Sahil Lone

+Problem: Can we know when a service was exactly deployed to theta/stage/live?
+What was the version/revision deployed?

+Solution: To use GoCD to bring visibility and autonomy to the teams within SumUp to come up with their own deployment pipelines.

+Result:
+1. Visibility of which revision is deployed to multiple environments.
+2. Single source of truth being the application repository.
+3. Easily promote revisions from stage to live.
+4. Easily rollback to a previous revision.

+Moving forward: Install and configure GoCD in our current infrastructure, and start using it with real projects.